JosePizarro3/NERxiv/docs/tutorials/rag_extractor_tutorial.md

 nerxiv prompt --file-path paper.hdf5 --chunker SemanticChunker
 ```

+See [API References](../references/api.md#nerxiv.chunker) for more details on these classes.

 ### Step 2: Retrieval

 The retriever uses a sentence transformer model to:

-1. Encode the retrieval query and all chunks into embeddings
+1. Encode the retrieval query and all chunks into embeddings.
+The retrieval query is defined in [`nerxiv.prompts.prompt_registry.py`](https://github.com/JosePizarro3/NERxiv/blob/main/nerxiv/prompts/prompts_registry.py) in the `PROMPT_REGISTRY` variable (see below)
 2. Compute cosine similarity between the query and each chunk
-3. Return the top N most relevant chunks
+3. Return the top-k most relevant chunks relative to the retrieval query

 The default retriever model is `all-MiniLM-L6-v2` from SentenceTransformers, but you can specify others: